-- New employees should be familiarised with their new physical work environment/organisational culture/products and services. - Employees should be informed about the processes/procedures of the business. - They should have a basic knowledge of what is expected in the job./Understand his role and responsibilities in his new job. - Ensure that employees are well conversant with the business safety regulations and rules.
+- New employees are familiarised with their new physical work environment/ organisational culture/products and services. - New employees are informed about the processes/procedures of the business. - New employees should have a basic knowledge of what is expected in the job. /Understand his role and responsibilities in his new job. - New employees must be well conversant with the business safety regulations and rules.